skpiyush42/ai-driven-marketing-personlization/README.md

 A Python-based ETL pipeline and Fast API service with multi-db setup
 ---------------

-This repo contains code for the take-home assignment for the role of GCP data engineer at OWOW talents.
+This repo contains code for the ETL pipeline and API's for the data platform for marketing personalization

 ## 📂 Project Structure
 ├── src/